 Visit a dentist regularly

-Have your mouth checked out at least once a year, advised by the ADA.
-Your dentist will examine your dentures and teeth, perform an oral cancer screening, and help plan out potential dental work.
+Have your mouth checked out at least once a year, as advised by the ADA.
+Your dentist will examine your mouth and help plan out potential dental work.
+You can save on every dentist visit with a dental discount plan.

 Take care of your dentures

-Clean your denture often and wash your hands before putting it in to prevent infections, lesions, and rubbing.
-Remember to also let a professional inspect it systematically.
-This helps make sure it doesn’t need relining.
+Remove the denture at night and clean it at least once a day.
+Wash your hands before putting it in to prevent infections, lesions, and rubbing.
+Remember to also let a professional inspect it yearly.
+This helps to determine when it may benefit from an adjustment, reline, or repair.

 Do not smoke cigarettes

 Popular methods include nicotine patches or gum, counseling, and hypnosis.
 Patients often go for a combination.
+Many medical insurance policies cover at least some of the costs of quitting.
 You can find more information on SmokeFree.gov.

 Keep a balanced diet